| The discussion on the strategic

 enough for people to draw the minimum lessons from catastrophic

+errors?
 Here again the mystery clears

 up as soon as you leave the arbitrary construction erected by